X-ray and gamma-ray study for 2023 nova eruption of V1716 Sco: Introduction

 The nova V1716 Sco (also known as PNV J17224490-4137160; Nova Sco 2023) was discovered by Andrew Pearce on 2023 April 20.678 UT and visually confirmed on April 20.705 UT at magnitude 8.0~\footnote{\url{http://www.cbat.eps.harvard.edu/unconf/followups/J17224490-4137160.html}}.
 Data from the All-Sky Automated Survey for Supernovae (ASAS-SN) revealed a pre-discovery detection on 2023 April 20.410 UT \citep{Sokolovsky2023ATel16018}, and spectroscopically confirmed as a classical (Fe II) nova \citep{Walter2023ATel16003,Shore2023ATel16004}.
 In this paper we adopt the date of the first ASAS-SN detection as the eruption start time $t_0$ = UT 2023-04-20.410 = JD 2460054.910 = MJD 60054.410.

-\cite{Cheung2023ATel16002} reported the detection gamma-ray emission ($>5 \sigma$ significance level) using $Fermi$-LAT data taken from 2023-04-21 00:00:00 to 24:00:00 UTC.
+\cite{Cheung2023ATel16002} reported the detection of gamma-ray emission ($>5 \sigma$ significance level) using \verb|Fermi|-LAT data taken from 2023-04-21 00:00:00 to 24:00:00 UTC.
 The $>$100~MeV flux averaged over that period was $F_{\gamma}=({6.5}\pm{2.1})\times 10^{-7}~{\rm ph~cm^{-2}s^{-1}}$ and the photon index=1.9$\pm$0.2.
 Hard X-rays were detected by \verb|NuSTAR| on 2023 April 21.89 UT, with the X-ray spectrum being consistent with a heavily absorbed thermal plasma \citep{Sokolovsky2023ATel16018}. \verb|Swift| detected the X-ray emission on 2023 May 01 and confirmed an additional soft component appeared after 2023 May 31 \citep{Page2023ATel16069}. \cite{Dethero2023ATel16167} reported the power spectrum of V1716 Sco using \verb|NICER| data and confirmed a strong pulsation around a period of $\sim 80$~s, which may be a SSS QPO as this period appears to be slightly varying.

-In this {\it Letter}, we report results of more detailed GeV and X-ray analyses of nova~V1716 Sco.
-In Section 2, we describe the data analysis conducted by \verb|Swift|, \verb|NICER|, \verb|NuSTAR| and $Fermi$-LAT observations.
-Section 3 is the discussion about the results from the gamma-ray and X-ray data analysis.
-We make a conclusion in Section 4.
+In this study, we report the results of detailed GeV and X-ray analyses of nova~V1716 Sco.
+In Section 2, we describe the data analysis conducted by \verb|Swift|, \verb|NICER|, \verb|NuSTAR| and \verb|Fermi|-LAT observations.
+Section 3 shows the results of data reduction.
+The discussion and summary are found in Sections 4 and 5, respectively.